Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Experimental Setup

 \subsection{Evaluation}

 We evaluate LLM performance across the different tasks using the \texttt{lm-eval} framework \cite{eval-harness}, which computes accuracy using log-likelihood for open-source models and model-generated outputs for closed-source APIs.
 For open-source models, \texttt{lm-eval} was configured with \texttt{vLLM} \cite{vllm} and tensor parallelism to distribute compute across 4 GPUs.
+Our code and evaluation scripts are publicly available on GitHub.\footnote{\url{https://github.com/menaattia/llm-figurative-understanding}}

 For multiple-choice tasks, we report the mean \textit{accuracy $\pm$ standard error} as the primary evaluation metrics.
 For generation-based tasks, we employ two complementary evaluation methods: